Ecology ∩ Statistics ∩ Data Science

 Broadly, I am interested in developing accurate and/or useful models of biological systems, especially systems that are stochastic, multivariate, and that change over time.

-Recent research has focused on range expansion, winegrape phenology, and insect life history.
+Recent research has focused on range expansion, methods for estimating fish catch, and insect life history.
 Read more here.

 You can download my CV here.